eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/skill.md

 }'
 ```

-The results for the given VINs are provided as bindings for the requested variables in the skill itself and look like:
+The results for the given VINs of the above example are provided as bindings for the requested variables in the skill itself and look like:

 ```json
 {